Black bear provides excitement for motorists and others near Forbes Crossing in Foxboro

 “One of our regulars went out to try to follow it,” Martin said.

-At the adjacent BayCoast Bank, Nate Ekerson, 35, of Attleboro, was talking to a teller when someone said the bear was outside.
-"At one point," Ekerson said, "it seemed about to climb over the jersey barrier and come up to the ATM window."
+At the adjacent BayCoast Bank, Nate Eckerson, 35, of Attleboro, was talking to a teller when someone said the bear was outside.
+“At one point,” Eckerson said, “it seemed about to climb over the jersey barrier and come up to the ATM window.”

-"I was thinking how we've become accustomed to having deer and wild turkeys in our neighborhoods.
+“I was thinking how we’ve become accustomed to having deer and wild turkeys in our neighborhoods.
 Yesterday I saw a coyote run through my side yard.
 Now it seems bears are joining the mix.
-It's great to see so much biodiversity in our community.
-I just hope the bears leave my trash alone,' Ekerson said.
+It’s great to see so much biodiversity in our community.
+I just hope the bears leave my trash alone,” Eckerson said.

 Police responded to the area around 11:15 a.m. after the bear was reported north of the plaza near the Lodge at Foxborough apartment complex and Jake n Joe’s Sports Grille.